Mertydag/Mertydag/README.md

 ## 🎮 Gaming Experience

-My love for coding started with developing mods and plugins for games such as Counter Strike, Minecraft, GTA San Andreas and GTA 5.
+My love for coding started with developing mods and plugins for games such as , Minecraft, and GTA 5.

 # 🚀 Experience